CentreForDigitalHumanities/I-analyzer/documentation/Corpus-database-models.md

  ## Importing Python corpora

-Python definitions can be loaded into the database with the `loadcorpora` command in the backend.
+Python definitions can be loaded into the database with the `loadcorpora` Django command in the backend.
 Normally, this is run when you start the server, so you do not need to run it manually.

 This command will parse any configured python corpora and save a database representation for them.
 If the python corpus cannot be loaded, the `Corpus` object will still exist in the database, but it will be inactive.